 Both the decontamination emulsion and the water for rinsing are dispensed by the Interveners on those affected people with the shower decontamination guns.

 Modular and configurable design of the decontamination shower provides a great added value for First Responders in their CBRN capabilities, since the Decontamination Shower can be used in three modes of deployment, which allows to adapt to different CBRNe incident scenarios.

-Typically, this autonomous deployment consists of a decontamination shower module that provides 2 decontamination lines.
+Typically, this autonomous deployment consists of a decontamination shower module that provides 4 decontamination positions.